Listen

 Service providers and other third parties

 When we use other service providers or other third parties to carry out certain activities in the normal course of business, we may have to share personal data required for a particular task.
-Service providers support us with activities like
+We carefully select these companies and enter into clear agreements with them on how they are to handle your personal data.
+We remain responsible for your personal data.
+These service providers support us with activities such as:

 • Designing, developing and maintaining internet-based tools and applications;